ghi-electronics/Documentation/software/tinyclr/tutorials/external-memory.md

 ## External RAM
 Devices with external RAM have the option of utilizing this memory as [Unmanaged Heap](unmanaged-heap.md).
 Unmanaged heap is great for storing large amounts of data, but it is not considered secure.
 Bitmaps and large buffers are automatically stored in unmanaged heap.

-Developers also have the option of extending core managed heap into unsecure external memory, in which case there is no longer any unmanaged heap space.
+Developers also have the option of extending core managed heap into unsecure external memory, in which case, it removes unmanaged heap space.
 This feature is a trade off between security and convenience -- it provides a large amount of managed heap space, but data is stored outside of the microcontroller chip where it's less secure.
 Please see the [IP Protection](ip-protection.md) page for more information.

 [TinyCLR Config](../tinyclr-config.md) can be used to extend the heap into external SDRAM, as well as the following method, you'll also have to follow with software reset method:
 ```cs